borgbackup/borg/docs/quickstart.rst

 caches might not be in a perfect state, but this is rarely a problem.

-For databases, virtual machines, and containers, there are specific techniques for backing them up that do not simply use Borg to backup the underlying filesystem.
+For databases, virtual machines, and containers, there are specific techniques for backing them up that do not simply use Borg to back up the underlying filesystem.
 For databases, check your database documentation for techniques that will save the database state between transactions.
 For virtual machines, consider running the backup on